mateothegreat/matthewdavis.io/src/content/blog/minecraft-on-kubernetes-bonus-topics/index.md

 ---
-title: Minecraft on Kubernetes - Infrastructure
+title: Minecraft on Kubernetes - Bonus Topics
 description: Prioritizing speed over quality will inevitably have an immediate and detrimental impact on executing the value proposition.
 This frustration spreads throughout the organization, damaging trust and the reputation of the engineering team and the organization as a whole.
 cover: cover.jpg
 publish: '2024-07-12T12:00:00Z'